okeowo-cloud/alx-higher_level_programming/0x08-python-more_classes/README.md

 1-rectangle.py: Program defines a rectangle with width and height

-2-rectangle.py: Program defines a rectangle based on 1-rectangle.py and includesmethod to retrieve its area and perimeter
+2-rectangle.py: Program defines a rectangle based on 1-rectangle.py and includes method to retrieve its area and perimeter

+3-rectangle.py: Rectangle based on 2-rectangle.py and includes __str__ method for string representation of rectangle